avargasv/ContribsGH2-Z-T/postZIOTest.md

 - Jorge Vasquez' article about STM, which contains an example of testing a concurrent program using multiple threads, can be found [here](https://medium.com/scalac/how-to-write-a-completely-lock-free-concurrent-lru-cache-with-zio-stm-c78c75b54771).
 The text is also a little outdated, but the Scala code has been updated to ZIO 2.
-- The first part of a [ZIO-Http tutorial](https://scalac.io/blog/getting-started-with-zio-http/) by Jakub Czuchnowski, presents nice examples of error handling using the ZIO error chanel with types defined in a custom error model.
+- The first part of a [ZIO HTTP tutorial](https://scalac.io/blog/getting-started-with-zio-http/) by Jakub Czuchnowski, presents nice examples of error handling using the ZIO error chanel with types defined in a custom error model.
 - The [official documentation](https://zio.dev/reference/test/) of ZIO Test.